Last Updated on

 The thyme syrup has a aromatic sweetness which works well with the nutty spiciness of the moonshine.

-Fresh lemon adds fresh brightness and pleasing sour note.
+Fresh lemon adds fresh brightness and pleasing sour note to this thyme cocktail.
 An egg white adds a rich meringue flavor and gives the Thyme to Shine a velvety smoothness.
 Delicious for summer sipping, the Thyme to Shine brings herbal freshness and a boozy edge in a glass.

 Like this recipe?
 Try these below, too!